|MP 6.01.50||Magnetic Resonance Imaging to Monitor Integrity of Silicone-Gel-Filled Breast Implants|

 When silicone implants are initially placed for cosmetic purposes, contract language may indicate that related subsequent services, such as magnetic resonance imaging (MRI), would also be considered a cosmetic service.
 Thus, contract language must be reviewed when requests for MRI are related to silicone implants placed for cosmetic purposes.

-This policy was created in 2009 and has been updated annually, with the most recent review of the MEDLINE database through June 6, 2013.
+This policy was created in 2009 and has been updated annually, with the most recent review of the MEDLINE database from June 6, 2013 through June 19, 2014.

-- Mammography can detect primarily extracapsular ruptures, which comprise about 10–20% of ruptures.
-Also, the compression used could potentially worsen the rupture, e.g., convert it from intra- to extracapsular; and mammography uses ionizing radiation.
+- Mammography can detect primarily extracapsular ruptures, which comprise about 10% to 20% of ruptures.
+Also, the compression used could potentially worsen the rupture, eg, convert it from intra- to extracapsular; and mammography uses ionizing radiation.

 - The accuracy of ultrasound is highly operator dependent and is limited in the evaluation of the back wall of the implant and the tissue posterior to it.